What a Government Shutdown Means for Early Childhood Programs

 What is a government shutdown?

 Each year, Congress must pass appropriations legislation to fund the federal government.
 This bill must be signed into law by the president before the start of the new fiscal year on October 1.
 If Congress does not pass an appropriations bill or short-term funding known as a Continuing Resolution (CR) to temporarily extend funding, the government experiences a shutdown, where services and programs deemed “non-essential” are paused until a funding agreement is reached.
-This year, the Administration is also threatening to fire, rather than furlough, many impacted federal staff, which could have longer-term implications for the management of federal programs and services.
+This year, the Administration is also threatened to fire, rather than furlough, many impacted federal staff, which could have longer-term implications for the management of federal programs and services.

 How did we get here?